neil314159/portfolio-project-2/README.md

 * HTML: The site was fully tested using the [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fneil314159.github.io%2Fportfolio-project-2%2F).
 There were no errors and no warnings.
 * The [W3C Jigsaw Validator](jigsaw.w3.org) was used to check the CSS of the website.
 There were no errors shown.
-* Accessibility: the site was checked for accessibiltiy problems using the Google Lighthouse suite in Chrome and the [Wave](https://wave.webaim.org/report#/https://neil314159.github.io/portfolio-project-2/index.html) Repoort Generator.
+* Accessibility: the site was checked for accessibility problems using the Google Lighthouse suite in Chrome and the [Wave](https://wave.webaim.org/report#/https://neil314159.github.io/portfolio-project-2/index.html) Repoort Generator.
 This showed no errors.
-* [JSHint](https://jshint.com/) was used to validate the project website.
+* [JSHint](https://jshint.com/) was used to validate the Javascript on the project website.
 This showed up one warning about declaring a function within a loop that could potentially access a variable outside the scope of the loop.
 This method of declaration was used in the course material.
 This is also a commmonly-reported overzealous warning from JSHint, as using let rather than var manages the scope of the loop properly and renders this operation safe.

 ![Lighthouse](https://github.com/neil314159/portfolio-project-2/blob/main/docs/lighthouse.png)

 ### Unfixed Bugs

-No other bugs were found during my testing.
+There are no other unfixed bugs at this point.

 ## Deployment